brycewray/astro-site-legacy/src/pages/posts/2021/02/tailwind-head-hugo-pipes.md

 This example assumes you already have both Tailwind CSS and [PostCSS](https://postcss.org) working successfully, with the `postcss.config.js` file and your main CSS file---called `index.css` in the example---in the proper places in your Hugo project.
 (I also suggest, although some will disagree, that you set the project's `package.json` so that, even during development, the [Node.js](https://nodejs.org) required by Tailwind and PostCSS is in **production** mode.
 Otherwise, the [PurgeCSS](https://purgecss.com) functionality built into Tailwind since v.2.0 won't be running and, thus, the CSS that ends up in your HTML's `<head>` will be massive.)

 <YellowBox>
-**Note**: I purposely am **not** straying into the whole realm of [separating your CSS into critical and non-critical segments](https://web.dev/extract-critical-css/), which is well beyond the purposely limited scope of this post---**except** to say that, if you're properly using PurgeCSS with Tailwind, your resulting CSS probably is small enough that it essentially makes the whole question moot.
-At least, that's been my experience when using Tailwind and PurgeCSS on both the Hugo and [Eleventy](https://11ty.dev) SSGs.
+<strong>Note</strong>: I purposely am <strong>not</strong> straying into the whole realm of <a href="https://web.dev/extract-critical-css/" target="_blank" rel="nofollow">separating your CSS into critical and non-critical segments</a>, which is well beyond the purposely limited scope of this post—<strong>except</strong> to say that, if you’re properly using PurgeCSS with Tailwind, your resulting CSS probably is small enough that it essentially makes the whole question moot.
+At least, that’s been my experience when using Tailwind and PurgeCSS on both the Hugo and <a href="https://11ty.dev" target="_blank" rel="nofollow">Eleventy</a> SSGs.
 </YellowBox>

 To let you see clearly the differences between doing this as external CSS and doing it as internal CSS, here is a sample of each.
 First, **external**: